Answers To Your Questions Regarding Parole And Probation Violations

 - In a case where a term of the supervision was avoiding contact with another individual, evidence that contact was initiated by that other individual

 If you are facing a charge of violating your parole or probation, you need to work with an experienced criminal defense lawyer to defend your case.
-Otherwise, you can face steep criminal penalties like incarceration and fines.
-Remember, probation and parole are privileges, not rights.
-To learn more about how to handle your parole or probation violation charge and get started on your defense, contact our Appleton criminal defense lawyers online or call 920-202-8872 today to set up your initial consultation in our office.
+To learn more about how to handle your parole or probation violation charge and get started on your defense, contact our Appleton criminal defense lawyers online or call 920-202-8872.